scalapb/ScalaPB/docs/src/main/markdown/scala.js.md

 [Scala.js](http://scala-js.org) compiles Scala source code to equivalent Javascript code.
-It is possible to use ScalaPB generated case classes and lenses in ScalaJS, and even serialize and parse byte arrays.
+It is possible to use ScalaPB generated case classes and lenses in Scala.js, and even serialize and parse byte arrays.

 Limitations: